McPherson College

-McPherson College is a private college associated with the Church of the Brethren and located in McPherson, Kansas.
+McPherson College is a private college associated with the Church of the Brethren and located in McPherson, Kansas, United States.
 It was chartered in 1887 and is accredited by the Higher Learning Commission.

 History

-During their 1887 Annual Meeting, the Church of the Brethren recognized the need for a college west of the Mississippi River to serve the educational desires of settlers moving westward.
+During their 1887 annual meeting, the Church of the Brethren recognized the need for a college west of the Mississippi River to serve the educational desires of settlers moving westward.
 The first academic semester opened on 5 September 1888, with 60 students and a faculty of seven.
-The Dormitory, a single building which served as residence hall, college, and library had been constructed before the semester began.
+The dormitory, a single building which served as residence hall, college, and library had been constructed before the semester began.
 By the end of the first school year nearly 200 students had enrolled and the foundation had been laid for the main building.
 In 1898, Sharp Hall was completed, though it had been used for school purposes for some time while still incomplete.
-On 12 February 1898, the school was officially christened "McPherson College."
+On 12 February 1898, the school was officially christened McPherson College.

 In 1926, J Willard Hershey synthesized one of the world's earliest synthetic (man-made) diamonds on the McPherson College campus.
-Reporting on his experiments, Hershey wrote, "Since we first began our experiments in their manufacture more than 50 diamonds have been made synthetically at McPherson College, ranging in size from the smallest, one millimeter (about 1/25-inch) in diameter, to the largest, which, is two millimeters by one and one half millimeters by one millimeter, weighing 1/30 carat."
 One of the diamonds is on display at the McPherson Museum in McPherson, Kansas.
-There is some debate about the success of Hershey's experiments, with some researchers concluding that the diamonds were not true diamonds and others concluding that some of them were.
+There is some debate about the success of Hershey's experiments, and whether or not true diamonds were involved.

 In 1962, McPherson College became a charter member of Brethren Colleges Abroad (BCA).

 In 1976, local entrepreneur Gaines H. "Smokey" Billue, provided funds for the construction of Templeton Hall along with additional operating capital through the donation of a portion of his classic and antique car collection.
 This donation provided the spark to launch the Automotive Restoration Technology program at McPherson College.
 The Tonight Show host Jay Leno has been a financial supporter of the Automotive Restoration Technology program since 1997 and a member of the program's National Advisory Board since 1998.

-By the fall of 2010, McPherson College had the highest student fall enrollment in over 40 years.

-In 2022, the college received a $500 million endowment match.
-An anonymous donor would contribute two dollars for every dollar given by others, up to $500 million in total.
-The college has until June 30, 2023 to meet this match.
+In November 2022, an anonymous donor promised to deliver $2 for every $1 raised by McPherson College up to a maximum gift of $500 million.
+By June 30th, the final day of the matching period, the college had secured $342 million in outside pledges which enable them to receive the full amount of the initial donation.
+The anonymous donor then pledged an additional $500 million estate gift to the college.
+This resulted in the McPherson endowment growing to $1.59 billion, making it one of the largest endowments of a small liberal arts college in the United States.